fermyon/developer/content/spin/install.md

 $ rustup update
 ```

+This does not install any Spin templates or plugins.
+For a starter list, see the [Installing Templates and Plugins section](#installing-templates-and-plugins).

-## Installing Default Templates and Plugins
+## Installing Templates and Plugins

 Spin has a variety of templates and plugins to make it easier to create Spin applications in your favorite programming language.
-While the install script automatically installs these, if you used a different installation method, the following is a recommended post-installation step:
+The install script automatically installs a starter set of templates and plugins, namely templates from the Spin repository and JavaScript and Python toolchain plugins.
+If you used a different installation method, the following is a recommended post-installation step:

 ```sh
 spin templates install --git "https://github.com/fermyon/spin" --upgrade